 Ban Jelačić Square

 Our hotel was just off Ban Jelačić Square, the central square in Zagreb.
 The name celebrates Josip Jelačić, a Croatian Count from the 19th century and national hero.
-It’s the main meeting point in Zagreb, a hub for trams (including to and from the train station and bus station) and a good place to start exploring the city.
+It’s the main meeting point in Zagreb, a hub for trams (including to and from the train station and bus station) and a good place to start exploring the city as it’s close to all the best things to do.

 Zagreb Cathedral and Holy Mary Monument